skrysmanski/devlog/content/articles/networking/ping-by-name.md

 == Multicast DNS ==
 Fortunately, a solution exists and this solution is called **Multicast DNS** (short: mDNS).

-Multicast DNS lets you find computers on your //local// network by name.
+Multicast DNS lets you find computers on your *local* network by name.
 You just have to add `.local` to the computer's name.

 So, to ping a computer called **marvin** you'd use: